What is Scientific Management Theory?

-With the advent of Scientific Management has led to immense reduction in the production cost of goods due to proper planning and mechanization.
+With the advent of Scientific Management has led to an immense reduction in the production cost of goods due to proper planning and mechanization.

 3. Advantages of Scientific Management for the workers:

-With the advent of Scientific Management the employees had the chance of getting proper scientific education and training to enhance their working skills and efficiency.
+With the advent of Scientific Management, the employees had the chance of getting proper scientific education and training to enhance their working skills and efficiency.

 There is also the formation of better and suitable working conditions and work timings with proper logical planning and research.

-4. Advantages of Scientific Management towards the society:
+4. Advantages of Scientific Management towards society:

 Scientific Management made it possible to sell good quality products at low prices.
 It also led to the proper complete utilization of resources without any unnecessary wastage and hence increased efficient productivity.

-The living standard of the masses also improves as the finished goods are brought at low, reduced prices.
+The living standard of the masses also improves as the finished goods brought at low, reduced prices.